Install AxOS

 Secure boot is not supported and YOU WON’T BE ABLE TO BOOT WITHOUT UEFI.

-Support of virtual machine architecture is also currently problematical and your mileage may vary.
-We recommend actual hardware installation for various reasons.
-Otherwise, evaluate the LIVE iso before installing, it is a point in time release using the desktop environment, Sleex.
+Support for virtual machine architectures is partially implemented and the time needed for the installation process may vary.
+We recommend an actual hardware installation for various reasons.
+Otherwise, try out the LIVE environment before installing, it is a point in time release using the desktop environment, Sleex.

 Create the installation media

-The installation media is a USB drive or an SD card used to install AxOS.
+The installation media must be a USB drive or an SD card.
 You must have at least 2GB of free space.
 This number may change with subsequent releases.

 Get the ISO